MMDPY/mmdpy/README.md

 Hey there 👋

 I’m Mohammad, a data scientist and machine learning developer.
 I am actively looking for data science and machine learning developer roles.
-Feel free to reach out to me if you have any openings.
+Feel free to reach out if you have any openings.

 Want to know more about me?
 [Check out my portfolio.](https://mmdpy.github.io/)